GeonwooVincentKim/Learning_Pytorch_01/README.md

 - 2. Set Gradient Value as 0 by calling zero_grad() function to calculate new Gradient values every epochs.
      - We can get better results by setting Gradient Value as 0.

+## Adversarial Example
+- 1. Adversarial Example is one of function that tricks and changes some complicated Machine Learning Model such as CNN Model, RNN Models.

+- 2. This Example makes various trained model malfunction by FGSM model hack system.

 # Further Information